Sergio Rossetti Morosini

-Sergio Rossetti Morosini (born 1953) is a Contemporary Brazilian-American scholar, artist and author of Venetian extraction who served as Brazil's Cultural attaché in New Orleans and is also dedicated to preserving the Atlantic Forest and restoring the art in stone of New York City Landmarks.
+Sergio Rossetti Morosini (born November 3, 1953) is a contemporary Brazilian-American scholar, artist and author dedicated to preserving the Atlantic Forest and restoring the art in stone of New York City Landmarks.

 Early life

-Sergio Rossetti Morosini is the middle of five children born to parents Italia Morosini and Pedro Rossetti, descendants of two old Venetian families, Morosini and Rossetti, that settled in the Atlantic Forest in Southern Brazil.
-He grew up in the city of Guarapuava, in the heart of the state of Paraná's Araucaria Forest.
+Sergio Rossetti Morosini is the middle of five children born to parents Pedro Rossetti and Italia Morosini, descendants of Italian immigrants that settled in Southern Brazil.
+Born and raised in the city of Guarapuava, in the heart of the state of Paraná's Araucaria Forest.

 Education

 Sergio is educated in economics, diplomacy, and holds master's degrees in Fine Arts and History of Art from the Pratt Institute in Brooklyn, New York. where he later taught a Contemporary Sculpture and 3D illustration Course.

 Career and marriage

-In his early 20s, he represented Brazil in United States as a cultural attaché at the Consulate General in New Orleans, Louisiana.
-There, while he was enrolled in the graduate program of Tulane University's Department of Social Sciences, he met the artist, Adèle, then, a fine arts student at Tulane's Newcomb College.
-They were married in 1976; he was 22 and she was 21.
+Rossetti Morosini has a dual art history and fine arts masters degree at the Pratt Institute and is currently working on a manuscript concerning technical issues of Titian's frescoes [432 Driggs Avenue, Brooklyn, NY, 11211].
+The Art Bulletin March 1999, Volume LXXXI Number 1, page 164.
+There, while he was enrolled in the graduate program of Tulane University's Department of Social Sciences, he met the Cuban-born artist, Adèle Lau, then, a fine arts student at Tulane's Newcomb College.
+They were married in 1976 in Caracas, Venezuela.